 - 16.4.1 The time, place and date of the search; - 16.4.2 The reasonable suspicion giving rise to the search (what did School officials suspect to find during the search); - 16.4.3 The name and title of individuals conducting and observing the search; - 16.4.4 A statement about evidence that was found or not found as a result of the search: - 16.4.5 A statement about who took possession of contraband (i.e., police, school, etc.); - 16.4.6 Information regarding the attempts of School officials to notify parents about the search. - 17.
-RECORDS-INTERAGENCY COLLABORATION 20 U.S.C. § 1232g(h)(i)-(2); Utah Code Ann. § 53G-8-402 to -405 - 17.1 Board, Executive Director, and Principal Notification by Juvenile Court and Law Enforcement Agencies. - 17.1.1 Within three (3) days of being notified by the juvenile court that a juvenile has been adjudicated or of being notified by a law enforcement agency that a juvenile has been taken into custody or detention for a violent felony, defined in Utah Code Ann. § 76-3-203.5, or an offense in violation of Title 76, Chapter 10, Part 5 Weapons, the President of the Board shall notify the Principal and Executive Director. - 17.1.2 Upon receipt of the information, the Principal shall make a notation in a secure file other than the student's permanent file; and, if the student is still enrolled in the School, the Principal shall notify staff members who should know of the adjudication, arrest or detention. - 17.1.3 Staff members receiving information about a juvenile's adjudication, arrest or detention may only disclose the information to other persons having both a right and a current need to know. - 17.2 Multidisciplinary Team and Reintegration Plan
+RECORDS-INTERAGENCY COLLABORATION 20 U.S.C. § 1232g(h)(i)-(2); Utah Code Ann. § 53G-8-402 to -405 - 17.1 Requirements After Receiving Notification From Juvenile Court and/or Law Enforcement Agencies of a Student's Serious Offense or Sexual Crime. - 17.1.1 If the President of the Board or the Executive Director is notified by the juvenile court that a current or former student of the School has been adjudicated for a serious offense or sexual crime or is notified by a law enforcement agency that a current or former student of the School has been taken into custody or detention for a serious offense or sexual crime, , the President of the Board or Executive Director shall notify the student's Principal within three (3) days of receiving notification. - "Serious offense" is defined in Utah Code Ann. § 80-6-103 and means the following: a violent felony as defined in § 76-3-203.5; an offense that is a violation of Title 76, Chapter 6, Part 4, Theft, and the property stolen is a firearm; or an offense in violation of Title 76, Chapter 10, Part 5 Weapons. - "Sexual crime" or "sexual misconduct" means any conduct described in Title 76, Chapter 5, Part 4, Sexual Offenses; Title 76 Chapter 5b, Sexual Exploitation Act; § 76-102, incest; § 76-9-702, lewdness; and § 76-9-702.1, sexual battery. - 17.1.2 Upon receipt of the information about a student's serious offense (whether from the President of the Board, the Executive Director, or directly from the juvenile court or law enforcement agency), the Principal shall make a notation in a secure file other than the student's permanent file.
+Beginning no later than July 1, 2025, the School shall digitally maintain the secure file or, if available, the student's related reintegration plan described below, for one year from the day the notice is received and ensure the secure file follows the student if the student transfers to a different school.

+17.1.3 Upon receipt of the information about a student's serious offense or sexual crime (whether from the President of the Board, the Executive Director, or directly from the juvenile court or law enforcement agency), the Principal shall, if the student is still enrolled in the School, notify staff members who, in the Principal's opinion, should know of the adjudication, arrest, or detention.
+Staff members receiving information about a juvenile's adjudication, arrest or detention may only disclose the information to other persons having both a right and a current need to know.

+17.2 Multidisciplinary Team and Reintegration Plan